Updated 2 weeks ago

 5. Disable External Access in Microsoft Teams

-If you’re not an organization that will ever require the need to communicate with external users, you can directly disable them in the Teams admin center, instead of leaving them open to be enabled.
+If you’re an organization that will never communicate externally, you can directly disable external access setting in the Microsoft Teams admin center, instead of leaving them open to be enabled.

 To block users in your organization from communicating with external users, you need to disable the following option.
 By disabling this option, users can no longer chat, add external users to meetings, use audio-video conferencing with external users, etc.